phartz/service-broker-cli/README.md

 ## Download and install
-Service broker cli is written in.
+Service broker cli is written in [`golang`](https://golang.org).
+It is designed to use only standard libraries.

 Downlad the repo the repo with `go get phartz.dedyn.io/gogs/phartz/service-broker-cli` then change the current path with cd `cd $GOPATH/src/phartz.dedyn.io/gogs/phartz/service-broker-cli`.